-An overview of how the Internet is organized and how communications take place using it.
+An overview of the Internet - history, organization, and operation.
 Major Internet services are covered, including their purposes, their protocols, and software and conventions associated with them.

-To enable computers to exchange information the Internet uses the TCP/IP protocol (Transmission Control Protocol/Internet Protocol).
+To enable the accurate and rapid exchange of information among computers, the Internet uses the TCP/IP protocol (Transmission Control Protocol/Internet Protocol).
 A protocol is a set of rules and methods by which Internet devices establish connections and transfer information.

 To direct information to its proper destination the Internet relies on two address systems:

 Internet Protocol Addresses, or IP addresses, are the numeric addresses used by network machines to uniquely identify each other.
 IP addresses are sometimes referred to as dot-quad addresses because they are composed of four sets of three digits, each separated by a dot (period).
 Each quad number must be between 0 and 255.
 Example: 184.108.40.206.

 Although machines use them in extremely efficient ways, IP addresses are quite unwieldy for people, and therefore we have a parallel address system called the Domain Name System (DNS).
 DNS is a hierarchic address system which uses descriptive words to represent the IP addresses of web servers.

 In a DNS address, the right-most word represents it's top-level domain.
 A top-level domain represents either a geographical area (.ca, .uk, .af) or a type of organization (.com, .org, .net).